 It was the second time in 854 that the group of raiders stayed on the Isle of Shepey in the Thames Estuary for winter.
 In 864, they came back to Thanet to set up camp for the winter.

-The next year, a huge pagan army led by the crippled brothers Ivar, Halfdan, and Ob Ragnarson arrived in East Anglia.
+The crippled brothers Ivar, Halfdan, and Ob Ragnarson led a sizable pagan army that arrived in East Anglia the following year.
 They were joined by another Viking ruler (Gathram).

 They then went into Northumbria and took over York, making Norse York, a Viking town where some people lived as farmers and artisans.